Fees & Insurance

 Clear, upfront pricing — and no insurance gatekeeping.

 Armbrust Psychology is a self-pay practice.
-That means you know what your evaluation costs before we begin, your records stay private, and a licensed psychologist — not a claims reviewer — decides what testing is appropriate.
-Below you'll find our pricing, how out-of-network reimbursement works, and the payment options available to you.
+That means you know what your evaluation costs before it begins, your records stay private, and a licensed psychologist — not a claims reviewer — decides what testing is appropriate.
+Below you will find the pricing, how out-of-network reimbursement works, and the payment options available to you.

 Self-pay works in your favor for testing

-Insurance plans rarely cover comprehensive psychological testing well — and the clinics that do accept insurance often carry three-to-nine-month waitlists.
+Insurance plans rarely cover comprehensive psychological testing well — and the clinics that do accept insurance often carry three-to-six-month waitlists.
 Going out-of-network removes those barriers.

 No gatekeeping